'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise. Now, meet the real Annabelle doll.

 As their collection of photos and artefacts grew, the Warren's would eventually open an 'Occult Museum'.
 They spent their later years leading tours, and showing their prize exhibits to curious visitors.

-Kept in a custom built box, in the middle of the museum, fortified with prayer scrolls and other psychic defences, was the original Annabelle doll.
+Kept in a custom built box, fortified with prayer scrolls and other psychic defences, was the original Annabelle doll.

 A sign on the front read, 'POSITIVELY DO NOT OPEN.'